Legal issues in airsoft: Thailand

-Only Whitelist shops that can sell Airsoft guns and supplies, the law is a bit vague.
-Paintball guns, BB guns, and Airsoft guns are not considered firearms, but for import/export need to have license that have quota how many you can import/export per year and renew the license every year, so it is legal to possess them without having a permit or registering them.
-However the owner must comply with the following conditions:
+Only whitelisted shops can sell airsoft guns and supplies, the law is a bit vague.
+Paintball guns, BB guns, and airsoft guns are not considered firearms, but for import or export a license is needed, with a quota for how many guns can be imported or exported per year, and which must be renewed every year.
+It is legal to possess them without having a permit or registering them, however the owner must comply with the following conditions: